bwilkins/CableManagement/UserMods/patrezp/Fysetc_Hexa_distro_fusion_mod/README.md

 Rest of stuff needed to build FannyPack

+Optional: 90° USB-C cable or adapter, as it is really tough with some cables to bend them

 ### Credits
 [DraftShift Design] (https://github.com/DraftShift) for the original FannyPack

 [Fysetc] (https://github.com/FYSETC/Hexa_Distro_Fusion) for releasing the drawings for the board

+### History
+v2 - moved the holes bit to the side, so there is more room for the USB-C cable